 - Only parking your RV on the designated parking pad

-- Never parking your vehicle on the patio
+- Never park your vehicle on the patio

-- Never leaving trash in bins with no lid
+- Never leave trash in bins with no lid

 - Ensuring water and sewer lines are free from leaks